lachlanreville/Shoppo/README.md

 2. **Login System:**
    - Users can log in with their credentials.
    - Incorrect password input triggers error messages.
-   - Option to hide/unhide the password while typing for security.
+   - Option to hide and make the password visible while typing for security.

 3. **Products Page/Home Page:**
    - Users can view a list of the products for sale.